Vimeo OTT Data Processing Agreement

 Upon reasonable written request, Vimeo OTT will make available to Producer information necessary to demonstrate compliance with its obligations under this DPA and applicable law.

-Producer consents to Vimeo OTT’s continued use of the sub-processors listed in Schedule 3.
+Producer consents to Vimeo OTT’s continued use of the sub-processors listed in Annex III.

 Producer hereby grants Vimeo OTT general authorization to change, or engage new sub-processors without obtaining any further written, specific authorization from Producer.
-Vimeo OTT will notify Producer of any change or addition in sub-processors by updating Schedule 3 and/or providing notification by email.
-If Producer objects to any sub-processing by Vimeo OTT, Producer should immediately discontinue its use of the Services.
+Vimeo OTT will notify Producer of any change or addition in sub-processors by updating Annex III and/or providing notification by email.
+If Producer objects to any sub-processing by Vimeo OTT, Producer should immediately discontinue its use of the Vimeo OTT Services.

 Producer hereby instructs and authorizes Vimeo OTT to respond directly to verifiable individual rights requests under Applicable Data Protection Laws related to Producer Customer Data in Vimeo OTT’s possession, custody or control.